 Our mission is to empower and prepare our students for the competitive world of finance on Wall Street.
 Our number one priority is to provide exceptional training combined with a hands‐on internship experience not found anywhere else.
 We envision building a network of like‐minded students who connect and help each other while transforming into professionals.
 Most importantly, we want to build meaningful and lasting relationships with our mentees.

-Mr. Romero has over 12 years of professional finance experience.
-He is the principal and founder of Romero Capital, a long/short family equity fund.
-Before this, he conducted financial training programs for corporate and individual clients across the U.S. and the world.
-He was an equity analyst at Seven Points Capital and began his career at Credit Suisse as a Mergers & Acquisitions analyst in New York where he acquired deal experience in the technology, industrial and health care industries.
+Mr. Romero is the Founder and Managing Partner of Romero Capital, a private family fund.
+Prior to founding Romero Capital, he served as senior instructor at the New York School of Finance and conducted financial training programs for corporate and individual clients across the U.S., Canada and Germany.
+Before this, he was an equity analyst and trader at Seven Points Capital executing long and short equity strategies.
+Mr. Romero began his career at Credit Suisse as a Mergers & Acquisitions analyst in New York where he acquired deal experience in the technology, industrial and health care industries.
 He has also worked with start-ups in the food & beverage and education sectors.
-Mr. Romero graduated from Baruch College, Zicklin School of Business with a B.B.A. in finance and minor in philosophy.